cloud-source/thundermaps-embed-example/README.md

 # thundermaps-embed-example
 This repository contains an example that shows how to embed a map with pins on your website.
 To use this example, you will need to obtain a ThunderMaps API key, a channel ID and a MapBox token.

-Obtaining API Key and Channel ID
+See this example for a working example that just needs keys.
+[Example](map.html) Obtaining API Key and Channel ID
 --------------------------------
 You can obtain your API Key and Channel ID for any ThunderMaps channel you are allowed to report to by: